stcucufa/epistrophy/doc/manual.md

 These additional methods are available at runtime:

-* `ScheduledFiber.setValue(name, value)`: sets the value of a property named `name` to `value` _in its original scope_, that is, the scope of the fiber in which this property was originally defined (see example usage above).
+* `ScheduledFiber.setOriginalValue(name, value)`: sets the value of a property named `name` to `value` _in its original scope_, that is, the scope of the fiber in which this property was originally defined (see example usage above).
 If this property was not previously defined, then it is set on the fiber’s own scope.